Naval Ravikant: Career

-Hit Forge

 Around 2007, Ravikant started a $20 million early-stage venture capital fund named The Hit Forge.
 The fund invested in startups including Twitter, Uber, and Stack Overflow.

-AngelList

 In 2007, Ravikant began co-writing a blog called Venture Hacks, which offered detailed advice on negotiating term sheets.
 That blog evolved into AngelList, which Ravikant co-founded in 2010 as a platform for startups to connect with angel investors.
 AngelList also operates the product discovery platform Product Hunt.
 In 2022, AngelList Venture raised funds at a $4 billion valuation.